PabloPacheco/NetSystems/README.md

 ### Upwind discretization in the code

-The upwind direction is determined exclusively from the sign of the elemental flow rate $ Q_e $:
+The upwind direction is determined exclusively from the sign of the elemental flow rate $Q_e$:

 ```python
 if Q >= 0.0: